ricardotran92/english-docs/docs/ielts/writing-task2-templates.md

         → "In my opinion, both sides have merit, but <your stance> is more (practical or) beneficial in the modern context."
         ├ "In my opinion, although <acknowledge opposing side>, I believe that <preferred view> is more practical in <context>."

-    [2–3] Explain why your stance outweighs others
+    [2] Explain why your stance outweighs others
         → "This is because <reason/explanation>."
         ├ "This is mainly because <reason 1> and <reason 2> directly contribute to <benefit>."

+    [3] More explain in one-side
+        → "Furthermore, <reason 2>, which shows why this approach brings long-term advantages."

     [4] (optional) Offer balanced suggestion
+        → "Ideally, while the opposing view has some merit, focusing on <your stance> remains the most realistic and sustainable approach in today’s world."
-        → "Ideally, combining the strengths of both perspectives — such as <example of balance> — could yield the best (desirable) outcomes."
+        ├ "Ideally, combining the strengths of both perspectives, such as <example of balance>, which could/would yield the best (desirable) outcomes."
-        ├ "Ideally, combining both perspectives — such as <example of balance> — could produce the best outcomes."
+        ├ "Ideally, combining both perspectives, such as <example of balance>, which could/would produce the best outcomes."

 ELSE IF opinion == one_side_view_1_or_2:
     [1] "Personally, I am more convinced by the argument that <view 1/2>, since <reason>."